 - Have you been thinking about getting a tattoo but don’t really want something permanent?
 Henna can provide an opportunity to do some decoration without a lasting commitment (since it usually lasts 1-4 weeks).

 Safety is of utmost importance.
-I don’t play around with chemicals and I always make my own henna paste from 100% natural henna powder, sugar, lavender or tea tree essential oils and water or diluted lemon juice.
-All ingredients are PPD free.
 Most people can enjoy the art of henna application to the skin, but those with sensitivities of any kind are advised to discuss them with me before getting henna.
-I always have a current ingredient list available during sessions.
+The only henna paste I use is homemade by me with 100% natural henna powder, sugar, lavender or tea tree family essential oils and water or diluted lemon juice.
+A current ingredient list is available during sessions.

 Schedule A Party or Session